saloonphp/xml-wrangler/.github/README.md

 ```
 composer require saloonphp/xml-wrangler
 ```
-> Supports PHP 8.1+
+> Requires PHP 8.1+

 ## Reading XML
-Reading XML can be done by simply passing the XML string or file into the XML reader and using one of the many methods to search and find a specific element.
+Reading XML can be done by passing the XML string or file into the XML reader and using one of the many methods to search and find a specific element or value.
-You can also convert every element into an easily traversable array.
-If you need to access attributes on an element you can use the `Element` DTO which is a simple class to access the content and attributes. *No more dealing with clunky DOMElement classes!*
+You can also convert every element into an easily traversable array if you prefer.
+If you need to access attributes on an element you can use the `Element` DTO which is a simple class to access the content and attributes.
+XML Wrangler provides methods to iterate through multiple elements while only keeping one element in memory at a time.

-The `value` and `element` methods use a memory efficient search too so it can handle large XML files.

 ```xml
 <breakfast_menu>